 I get it… no more cold calling, chasing contracts, constant asks from your manager about deals in the pipeline.
 Life as someone “carrying a bag” (quota-carrying) is a life that experiences more failure than success.
 In fact, in software sales Sales Representatives fail 80-90% of the time.
-It shouldn’t be a surprise to me as a past Sales Manager though.
+It shouldn’t be a surprise to me having Sales Management in my past though.
 After having interviewed close to 200 candidates to join my teams in the past, their typical career progression goals always seemed to involve getting into some level of sales leadership.

 Once, just once, I want a candidate to be honest and tell me that they are done chasing contracts and cold calling.
 Instead, I’m told “I want to make an impact”, or “I want to lead a team” type answers.
 This is where I immediately lose interest in the candidate.
 Truth be told… sales leadership isn’t for everyone.
 Let me tell you why: